jjzazuet/aws-cheatsheets/DVA-C01-cloudwatch.md

 - Dimensions - Name/value pair for a metric.
 - Staticstics
   - Has unit of measure.
-  - Sliced by period length
+  - Sliced by period length.
   - Min, max, avg, percentiles, etc.
 - Alarms
   - Watch a single metric.